William Teeling: Parliamentary career

 When the Second World War broke out, Teeling joined the Royal Air Force.
 Having already fought the safe Labour seat of West Ham Silvertown in the 1929 general election, Teeling was elected to Parliament as a Conservative for Brighton in the 1944 Brighton by-election.
 This was a two-member seat, and Teeling was re-elected in the 1945 general election.
 The seat was divided into two individual constituencies thereafter, and Teeling was chosen for Brighton Pavilion.
+He held the seat until his retirement in 1969.

-Throughout his Parliamentary career Teeling remained on the backbenches and maintained a close comradery relationship with Sir Winston Churchill.
+Throughout his Parliamentary career Teeling remained on the backbenches.
+He maintained a close comradely relationship with Sir Winston Churchill.

 A keen Orientalist and collector, his expertise on foreign affairs was well acknowledged amongst his peers, (he was a Freeman of Seoul in Korea).
 He was also a strong supporter of The Republic of China (Taiwan) and a friend of Madame Chiang Kai-Shek.
 The President of The Republic, Chiang Kai-Shek, presented Dr. Teeling with the Gin-Shin Medal (Order of the Brilliant Star) on 29 November 1959 for his "Achievements and Contributions" to the Republic of China.
 He maintained a residence near Keelung on the Island of Taiwan and received many gifts from Madame Chang Kai-Shek, including many modest Chinese and Japanese works of art, as she and her friends decorated his home there.

-Together with his private secretary, Vera Kaspar, he was a long time supporter of the attempts to build a tunnel under the English Channel, and chaired an all-party committee which campaigned for it.
+Together with his private secretary, Vera Kaspar, he was a long time supporter of the attempts to build a tunnel under the English Channel, proposing it in 1955 He chaired an all-party committee which campaigned for it.
 He was also Secretary of the All-Party committee on holiday resorts.

 He was knighted in 1962.
-By 9 July 1968 he was a Member of the Conservative Monday Club and is mentioned as one of the MPs who signed a House of Commons Order Paper (no.151) calling for the government to "exclude all questions of sovereignty over the Falkland Islands from any talks they are having with the Argentine Government".
+By 9 July 1968, he was a Member of the Conservative Monday Club and is mentioned as one of the MPs who signed a House of Commons Order Paper (no.151) calling for the government to "exclude all questions of sovereignty over the Falkland Islands from any talks they are having with the Argentine Government".

 Later life

 Teeling resigned in February 1969, owing to ill health.
 He maintained a Grace and Favour residence in St James', London, and travelled to Africa to help his recovery.
 He became secretary of the Irish Peers Association in June 1970, whose cause he had often promoted.
-He bequeathed much of his collection of oriental objects d'art to his private secretary, Vera Kaspar.
+He bequeathed much of his collection of oriental objets d'art to his private secretary, Vera Kaspar.

+In 1967, he became the first president of the UK Taekwon-Do Association, and held the position until his death.